Credentialing Specialist Salary

 Popular Skills for Credentialing Specialist

-Credentialing Specialists seem to exploit a large range of skills on the job.
-Most notably, skills in Insurance, Customer Relations, Customer Service, and Medicaid Enrollment are correlated to pay that is above average, with boosts between 4 percent and 12 percent.
-At the other end of the pay range are skills like Billing, Data Entry, and Medicare.
-Those proficient in Credentialing are, more often than not, also skilled in Office Administration.
+Credentialing Specialists seem to wield many skills on the job.
+Most notably, skills in Insurance, Customer Relations, Customer Service, and Medicaid Enrollment are correlated to pay that is above average, with boosts between 3 percent and 12 percent.
+Skills that are correlated to lower pay, on the other hand, include Billing, Data Entry, and Medicare.
+For most people, competency in Credentialing indicates knowledge of Office Administration.

 Pay by Experience Level for Credentialing Specialist